 Table of Contents

-One of our favorite times of the day is the early morning, simply because we love eating breakfast food.
-In fact, sometimes we are only motivated to leave our beds if it’s to start the day with food.
-Morning meals have been drilled into every culture’s routine.
+One of our favorite times of the day is the early morning, simply because we love eating breakfast foods.
+In fact, sometimes we may only be motivated to leave our beds if it’s to start the day with a nice, fresh meal.

-After all, don’t those who skip out on a bowl of cereal, also skip out on important nutrients and energy, that will fuel them for the rest of the day?
-Well, this might not actually be the case.
-In fact, new research suggests that breakfast actually might not be the most important meal of the day.(1)
+After all, don’t those who skip out on their morning cereal, also miss out on important nutrients and energy, that will fuel them for the rest of the day?

 Why Do Some People Think Skipping Breakfast is Bad?